VValentinesDay/GeekBrain/Test.md

 Kept respect up, the best, they fell
 Let the rest be the tale they tell
 That I was there, sayin'

+[Chorus: Chester Bennington]
+In these promises broken, deep below
+Each word gets lost in the echo
+So one last lie I can see through
+This time, I finally let you go, go, go